mithril-security/blindbox/docs/docs/security/attestation.md

 ### AMD SEV-SNP Attestation Report

 The AMD SEV-SNP attestation report contains information relating to the confidential environment our application is running within.
-For full details of all of the information provided in the report is provided in [AMD SEV-SNP’s technical documentation](https://www.amd.com/system/files/TechDocs/56860.pdf)- see page 44 for an outline of all of the report’s fields.
+It is signed by a Versioned Chip Endorsement Key (VCEK), which is derived from chip- unique secrets and a TCB_VERSION.

-The report is signed by a Versioned Chip Endorsement Key (VCEK), which is derived from chip- unique secrets and a TCB_VERSION.
-For more details, please refer to AMD’s technical documentation.
+To get all an outline of all the fields provided in the report, see page 44 of [AMD SEV-SNP’s technical documentation](https://www.amd.com/system/files/TechDocs/56860.pdf).
+The documentation also contains more information on the signature.

 ### MAA Attestation Token